CDCgov/phdi-google-cloud/docs/implementation-guide.md

 ![create-environment-3](./images/create-environment-3.png)

 ### Step 9: Run the Deployment GitHub Workflow
 At this point we have completed all of the necessary setup.
-We are now ready to deploy the PHID pipelines to your GCP project with Terraform via the provided `Deployment` GitHub Workflow.
-To run this workflow to deploy the PHDI pipelines to the development environment you created previously follow the steps below.
+We are now ready to deploy the PHDI pipelines to your GCP project with Terraform via the provided `Deployment` GitHub Workflow.
+To run this workflow to deploy the PHDI pipelines to the development environment you created previously, follow the steps below.

-1. Navigate to `https://github.com/<MY-GITHUB-ORGANIZATION>/phdi-google-cloud.git` in your browser.
+1. Navigate to `https://github.com/<MY-GITHUB-ORGANIZATION>/phdi-google-cloud` in your browser.
 2. Click on `Actions` near the center at the top of the page.
 ![navigate-to-actions](./images/navigate-to-actions.png)
 3. Select `Deployment` from the list of Workflows on the left side of the screen.